jennyjiang95/fa17-hw4/ANSWERS.md

 Answer:`Cat.save`.

 3. What is the default integer column that exists on every table but we did NOT define?
-Answer: datetime
+Answer: order??

 4. What single line of ruby code can insert a cat with the name "Kira" in the database?
 Answer: Cat.create(:name=> "Kira")

 5. How did you like this homework in comparison with the previous homeworks?
-Answer: I find it's a bit difficult, really long.
+Answer: I find it's a bit difficult, especially we don't have a video demo.
 It's challenging for me.